Complexity of Quadratic Quantum Chaos: Operator growth in the Spin SYK Models

 However, as seen in Fig.\,\ref{fig:plotbnggSpinSYK2}, the saturation does not persist indefinitely---the Lanczos coefficients eventually decrease and vanish at the end of the Krylov chain, which defines the dimension of the operator Krylov space, $K_{\mathrm{dim}}$.
 Figure \ref{fig:bnKryplotggSpinSYK2N6} shows the complete Lanczos spectrum for $N_{\mathrm{Spin}} = 6$ in both Spin SYK$_2$ (top left) and gSpin SYK$_2$ (bottom left) models, averaged over $20$ Hamiltonian realizations.

-For the operator $O_1$, the Krylov space dimension is $K_{\mathrm{dim}} = 2046 + o(1)$.
+For the operator $O_1$, the Krylov space dimension is $K_{\mathrm{dim}} \simeq 2046 + o(1)$.
 As expected, this is roughly half of the maximum possible dimension, $K_{\mathrm{dim}}^{\mathrm{max}} = d^2 - d + 1 = 4033$ (where $d = 2^6$) \cite{Rabinovici:2020ryf}.
 This indicates that the operator does not explore the maximal Krylov space, but is instead restricted to about half of it.
 The $o(1)$ fluctuations can arise from the randomness of the Hamiltonian, but vanish in the limit of large ensemble averages.

-Correspondingly, the (operator) Krylov complexity exhibits an initial exponential growth, followed by a linear regime and eventual saturation---a behavior typical of chaotic systems \cite{Parker:2018yvk, Barbon:2019wsy}.
-The inset displays a magnified view of the early-time exponential growth, along with a numerical fit to the data.
+Correspondingly, the (operator) Krylov complexity exhibits an initial growth, followed by a linear regime and eventual saturation---a behavior typical of chaotic systems \cite{Parker:2018yvk, Barbon:2019wsy}.
+The inset displays a magnified view of the early-time behavior.
 The saturation value of the Krylov complexity is $K_{\mathrm{dim}}/2$ for the Spin SYK$_2$ model and slightly lower for the (g)Spin SYK$_2$ model.
 In both cases, the values are significantly below the maximal possible $K_{\mathrm{dim}}^{\mathrm{max}}/2$, again indicating that the operator in Eq.\,\eqref{inop1} does not explore the full Krylov space, consistent with the observation from Lanczos spectra.
 This behavior is reminiscent of spin chains with explicit integrability breaking \cite{Rabinovici:2022beu}.
 A similar order of magnitude of the Krylov dimension is also observed in the Spin-SYK$_4$ model (see Appendix \ref{AppB}).
+In all our calculations, Krylov complexity is computed separately for each random realization (\emph{i.e.}, for each Lanczos sequence obtained from a given Hamiltonian and operator), and the averaging is performed only at the final stage, namely, on the Krylov complexity $K(t)$ itself.
+Therefore, the Lanczos coefficients in Fig.\,\ref{fig:bnKryplotggSpinSYK2N6} (also Fig.\,\ref{fig:bnKryplotggSpinSYK4L6} in the Appendix) are not taken as input for the computation of Krylov complexity; they are separately extracted from the entire set of Lanczos coefficients to demonstrate the behavior of their overall growth.
+This ensures that all localization effects in Krylov space are correctly captured and that our results can be reliably interpreted.